rafgraph/detect-it/README.md

 ### Setting event listeners

 Setting event listeners can be thought of as either setting Pointer Event listeners **_or_** setting Mouse Event and Touch Event listeners.
 Pointer Events can do everything that Mouse Events and Touch Events can do (and more), without having to worry about if a Mouse Event was caused by touch input and so should be ignored.
-It is recommended to use Pointer Events if they are supported.
+It is generally preferred to use Pointer Events if they are supported.

 #### Pointer Event listeners